 Water Plus Group (WPGL) consists of a holding company and two trading entities; Water Plus Limited (WPL) and Water Plus Select Limited (WPSL).
-Each trading entity is a pre-exiting company from one of the shareholder entities that was transferred to Water Plus as part of the joint venture formation.
-What is now
+Each trading entity is a pre-exiting company from one of the shareholders (ST & UU) that was transferred to Water Plus as part of the joint venture formation.
+What is

-WPL was formerly United Utilities Water Sales Limited; It contains the assets and customers acquired from UU.
-What is now WPSL was formerly Severn Trent Select Limited and contains the assets and customers acquired from Severn Trent.
-The relevant revenues and wholesale charges are incurred in the entity in which the relevant licence sits, so Water Plus Limited contains the revenue and wholesale charge of UU non-household retail customers and Water Plus Select contains the revenue and wholesale charges of ST's Non-Household Retail customers.
+now WPL was formerly United Utilities

+Water Sales Limited; It contains the assets

+and customers acquired from UU.
+What is

+now WPSL was formerly Severn Trent

+Select Limited and contains the assets

+and customers acquired from ST. The

+relevant revenues and wholesale

+charges are incurred in the entity in

+which the relevant licence sits, so Water

+Plus Limited contains the revenue and

+wholesale charge of UU's fomer nonhousehold retail customers and Water

+Plus Select contains the revenue and

+wholesale charges of ST's Non-Household

+Retail customers.